mtp1032/WoWThreads/README.md

 ##### INSTALLATION

 - Download and install WoWThreads from CurseForge.
-- In your Addon's TOC files, add WoWThreads as a dependency for example:
+- In your Addon's .TOC file, add WoWThreads as a dependency for example:
 ```
   ##Dependencies: WoWThreads
 ```